miekg/skydns2/README.md

 will be focussed on version 2.
 [Version 1 of SkyDNS can be found here](https://github.com/skynetservices/skydns1).

-# Future ideas

-* Abstract away the backend in an interface, so different backends can be used.

 ## Setup / Install
 Download/compile and run etcd.
 See the documentation for etcd at <https://github.com/coreos/etcd>.